vijay-varadarajan/Aerodrome-Lookup-Service/README.md

  1. The various features offered by the python's text-to-speech library **_pyttsx3_**.

- 2. Use of the **_pyttsx3 engine_** to convert the output text to speech and also modifying the voice and rate of speech.
+ 2. Use of the **_pyttsx3 engine_** to convert the output text to speech and also modifying the rate of speech.

  3. The masking of password while typing in the terminal window using the **_pwinput_** library.